What a Crash Victim Should Do Next

 |---|---|---|---|

-| 1 | Call 911.
-Protect children, passengers, and anyone at risk from traffic, fire, smoke, or leaking fuel.
-Move only if it is safe. | Protect others and yourself. | Scene safety, EMS response, law-enforcement dispatch. |
+| 1.
+Safety | Call 911.
+Protect children, passengers, and anyone at risk from traffic, fire, smoke, leaking fuel, or roadside danger.
+Move only if it is safe. | Protect life and prevent secondary injury. | Scene safety, EMS response, law-enforcement dispatch. |

-| 2 | Capture the scene before it changes: vehicles, final rest positions, damage, traffic controls, debris, skid marks, weather, plates, cargo, business logos, ladder racks, tools, and witnesses. | Preserve evidence. | Photo/video set, witness list, scene notes. |
+| 2.
+Scene evidence | Capture the scene before it changes: vehicles, final-rest positions, damage, traffic controls, debris, skid marks, weather, plates, cargo, business logos, ladder racks, tools, and witnesses. | Preserve facts before they disappear. | Photo/video set, witness list, scene notes. |

-| 3 | Get evaluated and create a clean medical record.
+| 3.
+Medical record | Get evaluated and create a clean medical record.
 Tell providers where you hurt, what symptoms began that day, and how the crash happened. | Protect health and document injury. | EMS record, ER record, discharge papers, symptom baseline. |

-| 4 | Request the crash report, identify every insurer and possible policy, and send the policy-disclosure demand to the insurer's registered agent. | Force transparency. | Crash-report request, disclosure demand, deadline calendar. |
+| 4.
+Insurance disclosure | Request the crash report, identify every insurer and possible policy, and send the policy-disclosure demand to the insurer's registered agent when appropriate. | Force transparency before settlement pressure begins. | Crash-report request, disclosure demand, deadline calendar. |

-| 5 | If there is a criminal or traffic case, track the docket, prosecutor, victim advocate, court dates, and restitution path. | Protect the victim's position in the criminal case. | Case number, prosecutor contact, restitution packet. |
+| 5.
+Criminal or traffic case | If there is a citation, traffic case, misdemeanor, or criminal case, track the docket, prosecutor, victim advocate, court dates, and restitution path. | Protect the victim's position in the public case. | Case number, prosecutor contact, restitution packet. |

-| 6 | Request complete records and itemized billing from every hospital, trauma center, ambulance service, radiology group, and treating provider. | Separate treatment from billing and lien pressure. | Medical-record set, itemized bills, billing ledger, lien notices. |
+| 6.
+Medical billing | Request complete records and itemized billing from every hospital, trauma center, ambulance service, radiology group, and treating provider. | Separate treatment, billing, liens, collections, and insurance payments. | Medical-record set, itemized bills, billing ledger, lien notices. |

-| 7 | Build one master file: timeline, evidence log, communications log, bills log, wage-loss log, and document index. | Control the case instead of reacting to it. | A working case file ready for escalation or settlement. |
+| 7.
+Master file | Build one master file: timeline, evidence log, communications log, bills log, wage-loss log, deadline log, and document index. | Control the case instead of reacting to it. | A working case file ready for complaint, negotiation, settlement, or litigation review. |

 Evidence to preserve early

 The crash scene is often the last neutral moment before insurance handling, medical billing, and litigation positioning begin reshaping the record.
-Preserve more than feels necessary. fileciteturn58file0
+Preserve more than feels necessary.

 Scene evidence